-According to the Center for Disease Control and Prevention (CDC), West Nile virus is a mosquito-borne virus that is commonly seen during the summer season, as well as fall in warmer parts of the country like Palm Beach County.
+According to the Center for Disease Control and Prevention (CDC), West Nile virus is a mosquito-borne virus that is commonly seen during the summer season, as well as fall in warmer parts of the country like South Florida.

 There are currently no medications or vaccines to prevent West Nile virus, but luckily the virus is not dangerous to most people.
 Only about one in five people actually develop symptoms of West Nile virus, with the most common symptoms being the development of a fever as well as a rash.

-During the month of October, the greater Palm Beach County area saw a number of West Nile virus cases, with the latest being detected in a flock of sentinel chickens in the Delray Beach area.
+During the month of October 2018, the greater Palm Beach and Broward county areas saw a number of West Nile virus cases, with the latest being detected in a flock of sentinel chickens in the Delray Beach area.